Mohammad Taqi Pessian: Exile

+Return to Iran and death

 In 1920 Mohammad Taqi returned to Iran and joined the Gendarmerie.
 In June 1920 he was promoted to the rank of colonel and in September 1920 he became commander of Gendarmerie of Khorasan.
 On 3 April 1921 in a military coup with his small force of only 200 gendarmes, he had Ahmad Qavam, the Governor-general of Khorasan, arrested and sent him to Tehran where he was imprisoned.
 He then became head of the provincial Autonomous Government of Khorasan.

 In June, Ahmad Qavam was released from prison and became Premier of Iran.
 He was determined to take revenge & suppress Pessian.
 He did so by gaining the approval of Reza Khan & dispatching the Cossack forces to Khorasan.
 Having previously been the governor of that province, Qavam had developed a strong relationship with the local chieftains and dispatched them to confront Pessian also.
 Sardar Mo’azez Khan Bojnurdi succeeded in gaining the cooperation of the Shirvan chieftains in mobilizing the kurds in Quchan.
 To combat this, Pessian gathered his scant forces to face the insurgency in Ja’farabad (near Quchan).
 This occurred on 3 October 1921, when Pessian and his small force of 150 gendarmes faced a force of over 1,000 mounted Kurdish tribesmen.
 In the fight that ensued, some of the gendarmes left the battlefield.
 Many of Pessian's comrades were killed, and he was eventually surrounded and beheaded by Kurdish tribesmen led by Farajullah Khan.

+A Khorasani Kurdish soldier standing beside his severed head.

 His head was brought to Tehran to prove that he had been killed.
 For five continuous years after his death, on 3 October people of Khorasan mourned his death.

 He is buried in Mashhad, Khorasan in the same garden that contains Nader Shah's tomb.